 Elisabeth J. LaMotte a well known Psychotherapist says her couples therapy clients have told her that one of the most useful tools they’ve learned in counselling is to discard “you” statements and change them into “I” statements.

 So what does that mean?
 Rather than telling your partner, “You obviously care more about your work than you do about me,” it might be more effective to say, “When you check your work email during date night, I feel lonely and disappointed and worried.”

 “This shift completely changes the narrative,” said LaMotte, founder of the DC Counselling and Psychotherapy Centre.
 “It pitches to the best in the other person and it organically communicates that you are willing to make yourself vulnerable and take ownership of your part in the relationship.
 It takes some practice to get into the habit, but it is worth it.”

 7. Learn to create time to have real conversations.

 Sometimes life gets busy which makes it easy to get caught up in to-do lists, only giving attention to the most pressing matters of the day.
-But setting aside time for you and your partner to have intimate conversations not just about the grocery list and the kids’ math homework is essential.
+But setting aside time for you and your partner to have intimate conversations not just about the house needs and the kids’ math homework, but having time for each other is also essential.